-When entering the IP address of the D-Link router (192.168.1.1 for example), you are not connecting to a website on the Internet or have to be connected to the Internet.
+When entering the IP address of the D-Link router (192.168.1.1 for example), you are not connecting to a website on the Internet and do not need to be connected to the Internet.
 The device has the utility built-in to a ROM chip in the device itself.
 Your computer must be on the same IP subnet to connect to the web-based utility.